On This Page

 Automotive

-Anyline's declared lead vertical.
-The company reports 100 million tire scans worldwide - a self-reported milestone with no third-party corroboration - and describes automotive as a "core growth driver."
-The TireBuddy product, launched in 2025, targets tire tread depth measurement and condition assessment for dealerships, reconditioning centers, and service bays.
-EchoPark, a national pre-owned vehicle retailer under Sonic Automotive, is integrating TireBuddy into its 190-point vehicle inspection process across locations in Colorado, Florida, Georgia, North Carolina, Texas, and Utah - the first named enterprise customer for the product.
+EchoPark, a national pre-owned vehicle retailer under Sonic Automotive, is integrating TireBuddy into its 190-point vehicle inspection process across locations in Colorado, Florida, Georgia, North Carolina, Texas, and Utah.
+Sonic Automotive is a publicly traded dealership group, giving Anyline a reference customer with enterprise procurement processes.
 Anyline states adoption has spread across "large-scale automotive retailers, dealership groups and independent repair shops" but provides no customer count or deployment scale beyond EchoPark.
 No performance benchmarks, accuracy rates, or cost savings figures accompany the adoption claims.

 Beyond TireBuddy, the broader automotive SDK covers DOT number scanning, VIN identification, license plate recognition, and fleet management applications.